-The 4,875 ha Hainich WILDForest is embedded into the Hainich National Park, Germany.
+The 4 875 ha Hainich WILDForest is embedded into the Hainich National Park, Germany.
 The Hainich National Park was founded in 1997, as the 13th national park in Germany and the only one in Thuringia.
-Over 90% of Hainich National Park is not in economic use, where nature is returning to its roots.
-In contrast to economic forests, the woodland in Hainich WILDForest may develop back, untouched, into a primeval woodland in the heart of Germany, true to the motto of the German national parks “Let nature be nature”.
+Over 90% of Hainich National Park does not have any economic use and nature returns to its roots there.
+In contrast to economic forests, the woodland in Hainich WILDForest may develop back into a natural and wild woodland in the heart of Germany, true to the motto of the German national parks “Let nature be nature”.

 One of the main objectives of the park is the protection of native beech forest.
 Recently, the park was added to the UNESCO Word Heritage Site – Primeval Beech Forests of the Carpathians and Other Regions of Europe.